Doctoral Programme in Clinical Psychology

-Each application is short-listed independently by two people: a member of Programme staff and a clinical supervisor, against published short-listing criteria.
+For the purposes of short-listing, applications are reviewed comprehensively by a panel of Programme staff from the University and Clinical supervisors from the NHS.
+Short-listing is completed against published short-listing criteria.
 Applicants are ranked in order of total scores and interviews offered based on ranking.

 Applicants who are not offered an interview are provided with information about the short-listing criteria and a list of common reasons for an applicant not being offered an interview.
 These can be used to evaluate their own application.
 Unfortunately, due to the numbers of applications we receive, we are unable to offer individual feedback following short-listing.

-There are three people on the research interview panel, comprising programme staff and clinical supervisors.
-The clinical interview is conducted by programme staff, clinical supervisors and an Expert by Experience.
+The interview panel will include a member of the Programme team, a Clinical supervisor and a Service User Representative.
 Interviews are conducted using a standard set of questions and scenarios to aid consistency and applicants are scored against a person specification.

-Applicants are expected to demonstrate their knowledge and understanding gained in their undergraduate psychology degree, and have a good working knowledge of clinical psychology in the NHS.
+Applicants are expected to demonstrate their knowledge and understanding gained in their undergraduate psychology degree and have a good working knowledge of clinical psychology in the NHS.
 Further details about the Programme and the interview process are sent to all those invited for interview.
-Existing trainees attend the interviews to meet candidates and to provide additional information and answer any questions.
+An opportunity will be provided to talk to existing trainees online on the day of the interview in order to provide additional information and answer any questions.

 As part of the interview paperwork applicants will have an opportunity to express their preference for placement base location.
+The four bases are: Norfolk and Waveney, Suffolk, South Cambridgeshire and North Cambridgeshire.
 Wherever possible account will be taken of preferences and any personal circumstances in the allocation; but UEA cannot guarantee that candidates will be offered their preferred choice.

 It is strongly recommended that the trainee lives within the base allocated, as clinical placements are likely to involve considerable amounts of travel and trainees are expected to follow the normal working pattern followed at the placement.
 Living in the base location enables contact with and support from other trainees.
 Trainees are ordinarily expected to be able to drive and have access to a car.